The Party's Over — Modern Paraphrase | fresh.bible

 "Give them, Lord — what would you even give them?
 Give them a womb that miscarries.
 Give them breasts that can't nurse."

-This is in agony.
+This is Hosea in agony.
 He couldn't pray for blessing — the people didn't want God.
-He couldn't pray for restoration — they weren't turning back.
-So he prayed for mercy in the only form that was left: let them have fewer children to suffer through what's coming.
+He couldn't pray for — they weren't turning back.
+So he prayed for in the only form that was left: let them have fewer children to suffer through what's coming.
 It's a prayer born out of desperation, not cruelty.

 Let this passage be quiet.
 There's no clever reframe here.
 Just the devastating reality that when a people persistently reject the source of life, the fruit of life itself begins to wither.